Celebrity Cruises ship classes explained

 If you’re wondering what sets each of the Celebrity Cruises ship classes apart, this expert guide will provide you with all the information you need to know about the cruise line’s fantastic fleet.

-The four Celebrity Cruises ship classes all have something different to offer but are united in a number of ways, from being fitted out to the highest standards to boasting stunning guest spaces to offering first-rate, personalised service.
+The four Celebrity Cruises ship classes all have something different to offer but are united in a number of ways, from being fitted out to the highest standards and boasting stunning guest spaces to offering first-rate, personalised service.

 Read on to discover what defines each one of the Celebrity Cruises ship classes as well as what makes each ship unique, such as when they can expect the revolution treatment – that’s if they haven’t already been transformed.

 Celebrity Cruises’ Millennium Class ships are some of the most celebrated at sea.
 The cruise line took delivery of the four ships in this class between 2000 and 2002, and they sail to exciting destinations across the world.

 Joining Celebrity Cruises in 2000, 2,138-passenger Celebrity Millennium was the first in the fleet to be modernised as part of the cruise line’s Celebrity Revolution.
 Emerging from its revolution on 9 February 2019, the ship now features brand new staterooms, re-imagined lounges and restaurants, a re-designed spa and new boutiques.
 The exclusive Suite Class experience has also been expanded: alongside restaurant Lumiere, there is now The Retreat Sundeck and The Retreat Lounge.

 The 2,170-passenger Celebrity Infinity joined Celebrity Cruises in March 2001 and is in the midst of its revolution.
 The ship cruises in South America and Northern Europe.